 Most of the losses in my life have been sudden, completely unanticipated.
-I'm losing my elderly parents in a very different way: My father suffers from vascular dementia, and he's unpredictable.
-I never know what he'll be from one day to the next: angry and aggressive, confused, depressed and crying, clingy, silly and flirtatous, or more lucid and more himself?
-I do know I'm losing him, and my mother.
-It is not easy, but I'm aware of the need to prepare myself in whatever way I can.
-I lost my brother and only sibling so suddenly it took my breath away.
+I'm losing my elderly parents in a very different way: My father died last May, suffering from vascular dementia.
+He was unpredictable.
+I never knew what he'd be from one day to the next: angry and aggressive, confused, depressed and crying, clingy, silly and flirtatious, or more lucid and more himself?
+I knew I was losing him, though.
+I've been aware of the need to prepare myself for the death of my parents.
+But I lost my brother and only sibling so suddenly it took my breath away.
 I saw him one day, apparently healthy, laughing and planning a party.
 Two days later, he died of an undiagnosed heart condition while raking leaves.
-I lost my husband so suddenly and terribly, I was thrown into hysterics, screaming over and over, unable to control the screams.
+I lost my husband suddenly and terribly.
 These are not my only sudden losses, but they're the ones I can share.

 A loss you do not anticipate jars you into a state of shock and numbness that can last for days, even weeks.
 In the case of my husband's death, it lasted for months.
 I felt as though I had ice water running through my veins.
-I could not cry.
-During the weeks immediately after his death I walked for many hours, day after day on a deserted beach and picked up broken shells, oddly preoccupied with the ways in which they were broken.
+I could not cry, and when I finally did, I could not stop.

 A sudden loss requires a sudden rallying of your friends.
 The Jewish faith has a tradition, sitting shiva, in which friends gather respectfully around a person who has suffered a loss.
 They let this person guide the interaction.
 There is no automatic reminiscing, rationalizing, philosophizing or advice-giving.
 Hopefully there is no nervous laughter.
 They bring food.
 They dress conservatively—no showing up in short shorts, plunging necklines or high heels.
-It isn't possible for a person who has suffered a sudden loss to look good, they understand, and cover the mirrors.
+It isn't possible for a grieving person to look good, they understand, and cover the mirrors.
 This tradition asks friends to be simply, compassionately present.